cosmos72/stmx/README.md

 ### Note
 These result are **not** absolute performance considerations of the tested Lisp systems.
-They are simply the outcome of running micro-benchmarks of a particular library optimized for SBCL (see the atomic compare-and-swap point) on some other Lisp systems.
+They are simply the outcome of running micro-benchmarks of a particular library optimized for SBCL (see the atomic compare-and-swap and memory barriers considerations) on some other Lisp systems.
 Do **not** try to construct these results as STMX author's opinions on the mentioned Lisp systems.

 ### Lee-STMX